 In a golfing context, some examples of unlawful victimisation include:

-- Initiating disciplinary proceedings against a person as a result of making a protected act;
+- Initiating disciplinary proceedings against a person as a result of making a complaint about discrimination or harassment.

-- Ignoring a person’s valid input into the management of a club or county after that person has made a protected act;
+- Ignoring a person’s valid input into the management of a club or county after that person has made a complaint.